ggrossetie/asciidoctor-web-pdf/README.md

 ### Using Docker

-Currently, there is no public image yet pushed in a public docker registry.
+Currently, the Docker image is not yet published on [Docker Hub](https://hub.docker.com/).

 Therefore, you can build your own custom docker image.